 The photo at the top of the page is me standing in the middle of the Great Salt Lake in Utah staring at my shoe.

-To see all the photos from the Lea Valley click here
+To see all the photos from Christmas Eve click here

 To see all the photos from Christmas Day click here

 We went up to Sheffield just over a week ago to celebrate John Gibson’s 60th birthday.
 John had organised a coach trip to Blackpool for a group of his friends, with a loosely enforced 50s dress theme, where we played bowls, walked the piers and promenade, ate fish and chips, presented a cake to John and then tried to see the first night of the Blackpool Illuminations.
 I say tried to see the Illuminations because the place was heaving and the promenade road was one long traffic jam, we managed a small proportion of the complete illuminations route before we had to break off and head back to Sheffield.
 Everybody had a great time.
 The next day in the last sun and warmth of the summer we spent a very pleasant afternoon wandering around the Yorkshire Sculpture Park at Chatham before heading home.
 A really great weekend.

 My aunt Joyce is unwell.
 Joyce has been saying ‘I’m not very well’ for decades whilst actually enjoying very good health.
 Now, aged 84, she really is unwell after falling over in the street and breaking her arm in a very awkward spot high up near her shoulder.
 Here is a photo of her recovering […]